rakkom/tradingview_to_python/README.md

 2. Executes buy orders and generates JSON files to keep track of order records.

 3. Initiates counter orders based on previously generated the JSON files, running every specified number of hours to monitor order records and the current price of BTC.

+The code related to webhooks buys BTC under specific conditions based on predefined strategies, while the code related to cron checks regularly whether the sell conditions have been met or not.

 # External services
 This bot necessitates the setup of TradingView, Smee, Cron, and, naturally, Bybit.